Donald Barthelme: Style and legacy

-The great bulk of his work was published in The New Yorker.
-In 1964, he began to publish short stories collections beginning with Come Back, Dr. Caligari in 1964, followed by Unspeakable Practices, Unnatural Acts (1968) and City Life (1970).
+The great bulk of his work was published in The New Yorker (where fiction editor Roger Angell was his champion).
+In 1964, he began to publish short-story collections beginning with Come Back, Dr. Caligari in 1964, followed by Unspeakable Practices, Unnatural Acts (1968) and City Life (1970).
 Time magazine named City Life one of the best books of the year and described the collection as written with "Kafka's purity of language and some of Beckett's grim humor".
 His formal originality can be seen in his fresh handling of the parodic dramatic monologue in "The School" or a list of one hundred numbered sentences and fragments in "The Glass Mountain".
 Joyce Carol Oates commented on this sense of fragmentation in "Whose Side Are You On?", a 1972 New York Times Book Review essay.
-She writes, "This from a writer of arguable genius whose works reflect what he himself must feel, in book after book, that his brain is all fragments ... just like everything else."
+She writes, "This from a writer of arguable genius whose works reflect what he himself must feel, in book after book, that his brain is all fragments... just like everything else."
 Perhaps, the most discrete reference to this fragment comes from "See the Moon?" from Unspeakable Practices.
 The narrator states and repeats the phrase, "Fragments are the only forms I trust."
 It is important, however, to not conflate the quote's sentiment with Barthelme's personal philosophy, as he expressed irritation over the "fragments" quote being attributed so frequently to him rather than his narrator.

 Another Barthelme device was breaking up a tale with illustrations culled from mostly popular 19th-century publications, collaged, and appended with ironic captions.
 Barthelme called his cutting up and pasting together pictures "a secret vice gone public".
 One of the pieces in the collection Guilty Pleasures, "The Expedition", featured a full-page illustration of a collision between ships, with the caption "Not our fault!"